Nahuel247/Identify_water_leakage/README.md

 Here are the most relevant results related to the methodological development, the efficiency of the model and its implementation.

 # Validating the simulated environment
 Below, the inflow and outflow of water in a pipeline is shown.
-The water leak is activated after 300 seconds and the parameters were defined as indicated in Guillen et al. in 2015 and Ruiz et al. in 2018.
-The results are consistent with those observed in Ruiz et al. 2018.
+The water leak is activated after 300 seconds and the parameters were defined as indicated in papers.

 [![validacion-simulacion.png](https://i.postimg.cc/dVB62P22/validacion-simulacion.png)](https://postimg.cc/rDD5THYs)